hli226/mvnimpute/README.md

 ```

 add `build_vignettes = TRUE` argument to include vignette in the
+downloaded package, you may have to include `force = TRUE` to force
-downloaded package.
-You have to install the development package
+installation.
+You have to install the development package **devtools**
-**devtools** for installing packages from GitHub.
-The packages that
+for installing packages from GitHub.
+The packages that **mvnimpute**
-**mvnimpute** depends on will be automatically downloaded and installed.
+depends on will be automatically downloaded and installed.

 ### From local file